 We have a subscription to Active Learn for Phonics Bug and Bug Club books.
 Each child has their own log in and our school code is 67aa.
 See info letter below.

-We are just trialling a subscripton to Mathletics.
+Pupils from Y1 to Y5 have access to Mathletics.
 4.6 million children around the world use this exciting maths learning platform.
 Pupils can play while they practise and teachers will set homework that links to what they are doing in class.

 Why not try Oxford Owl for lots more online reading books and activities.